pezi/dart_periphery/README.md

 **Listening Mode**: Supports user-defined handling for isolate events.
 This variant remains on standby for data; once data is processed, the result is passed to the stream and subsequently to the Flutter UI.
-This model is used for actuator control, such as operating an LED.
+This model is used for actuator control, such as operating a LED.

 **Support for Multiple Streams**: Enables handling of multiple data streams simultaneously.